 All (non-null) 5G integrity algorithms use a 128-bit key and result in a 32-bit MAC.
 If it is deemed that quantum computing requires modification of the confidentiality algorithms to use 256-bit keys, then the integrity algorithms may need to change accordingly.
 This change is independent of the security requirements on MAC length.

-8.2 Integrity Protection for Control and User Planes
+8.2 Integrity protection for control and user planes

 Currently, 3GPP requires integrity protection only for Control Plane traffic for UMTS, EPS, and Rel-15 of 5GS.
 Integrity protection of User Plane traffic in Rel-15 of 5GS is optional to use.